Joanne (album): Writing and recording

 According to Gaga, she wanted "fans to be surprised [by the album] ... it's a wonderful, soul-searching experience.
 And it's very unlike [Artpop] in that way".
 In an interview with Billboard, producer RedOne said the singer was mentally in a "cleaner" state of mind, hearkening back to her earlier days, which he felt was beneficial.
 Gaga and Ronson served as Joanne's executive producers.
-The two grew up within blocks of each another in New York's Upper East Side, and had collaborated on Wale's song "Chillin" (2009).
+The two grew up near each other on the Upper East Side of New York City, and had collaborated on Wale's song "Chillin" (2009).
 They reunited in late 2015, when Gaga presented the song "Angel Down" to Ronson at a studio in London.
 Later, the duo worked for six months in Rick Rubin's Shangri-La recording studio in Malibu, while he was between projects.
 On Gaga and Ronson's first day at Shangri-La, they wrote the song "Joanne".
-Ronson encouraged Gaga to write lyrics about "whatever was happening in her life or on her mind".
+Ronson encouraged Gaga to "write [lyrics] about whatever was happening in her life or on her mind".

 Recording continued until the album's final mastering session.
-Gaga was deeply involved with the technicalities of the music being recorded.
-"She loves just sitting at a piano and barking orders at a drummer and she has an incredible voice", Ronson said, adding that they began with the music and then proceeded with the songs.
+Gaga was involved in the technical aspects of recording.
+"She loves just sitting at a piano and barking orders at a drummer and she has an incredible voice", Ronson said.
 He later said that the music recorded with Gaga was "some of my favorite music I've really ever worked on.
-It's incredible – I love it.
+It's incredible – I love it. ...
 I can't wait until you can hear it because the music speaks for itself".
-Ronson also hinted at the involvement of Kevin Parker, frontman for the Australian psychedelic rock band Tame Impala, which BBC Music later confirmed to be true.
+Ronson also hinted at the involvement of Kevin Parker, frontman for the Australian psychedelic rock band Tame Impala, which BBC Music later confirmed.